panoply/syncify/readme.md

 ### Theme Files

-Syncify uses built-in capabilities when handling `.liquid` and `.json` snippets, templates, layouts, locales, configs and sections.
-These files are considered `views` in Syncify and content transformations like minification are applied using the features shipped within the tool.
+Syncify uses built-in capabilities when handling snippets, templates, layouts, locales, configs and sections.
+Files using a `.liquid` or `.json` extensions are considered `views` in Syncify and content transformations like minification are applied to them using features shipped within the tool.

 ### Asset Pipeline

-Syncify does not want to re-create nor impede on developer preferences or tool appropriation when it comes to handling asset files.
-Build tools and bundlers specifically designed for processing different assets types can be spawned and run in parallel with the Syncify watch instance.
+Syncify does not want to re-create or impede on developer preferences and tool appropriation when it comes to handling asset files.
+Build tools and bundlers specifically designed for processing different assets types can be spawned and run in parallel with Syncify instances.
+Spawned processes will run independent of Syncify and their generated output is synchronized to stores automatically.

-### Built-in Support
+### Supported Handling

 Syncify provides built-in convenience support for handling SCSS, CSS and SVG files.
 These assets types can be transformed into theme snippets and processed together with build tools like [PostCSS](#) and [SVGO](#).
 When a `postcss.config.js` or `svgo.config.js` exists within a project the configurations specified within will used in the transform process.

 # Installation

+Syncify has peer dependencies on [PostCSS](#), [Svgo](#) and [Sass (Dart)](#).
+You will need to install these together with Syncify if you wish to leverage the built-in support capabilities provided around these compilers.

 PNPM